Miner365247/PLZA_ShinyCharm_BattleCalc/README.md

 # PLZA_ShinyCharm_BattleCalc
-A tool to calculate how many battles you have left until Mable decides you are worthy of the Shiny Charm in Pokemon Legends Z-A.
+A tool to calculate how many battles you have left and about how long you have until Mable decides you are worthy of the Shiny Charm in Pokemon Legends Z-A.

 # Why was this tool made?
 I am currently working on obtaining the Shiny Charm in the 2025 Pokemon game, Pokemon Legends: Z-A. However, you need to win 1000 battles as one of the requirements to obtain it.
 So, I decided to make a tool to see how much more grinding you have to do to get it.